-FIGURE 48.
+FIGURE 45.
 Trends in coastwide average individual Pacific halibut weight as deviations from 1997 in the commercial fishery landings for Pacific halibut aged 8-16 years old (red lines).
 The black line represents the average trend among the nine ages included.

-FIGURE 49.
-Time series of coastwide weight-at-age (net lb) for female (upper panel), and male (lower panel) Pacific halibut from all IPHC Regulatory Areas (note that the scale differs between panels).
+FIGURE 46.
+Time series of reconstructed coastwide weight-at-age (net lb) for female Pacific halibut for ages 8, 10, 12, 14, and 16.